dataswift/HAT/README.md

 ## MarketSquare

-MarketSquare is the service provided by HATDeX so that HATs can come together as a community and engage with the wider stakeholder community of the HAT ecosystem.
-On Marketsquare, HAT users can browse data offers, and build sub groups of HATs interested to engage with a cause or build new functionalities on the HAT.
-HAT users can keep up to date with the latest news , and chat with other HAT users.
+MarketSquare is the public facing ‘App Store’, the service provided by HCF so that HATs can come together as a community and engage with the wider stakeholder community of the HAT ecosystem.
+On Marketsquare, HAT users can browse apps, hat providers, data offers, and build sub groups of HATs interested to engage with a cause or build new functionalities on the HAT.
+HAT users can keep up to date with the latest news, and chat with other HAT users.

-MarketSquare is also where data shoppers sign up to ask for HAT data and HAT users can browse these offers and decide which are relevant and if they are willing to exchange their data in return for the benefits.
+MarketSquare is also one of the places where data shoppers sign up to ask for HAT data and HAT users can browse these offers and decide which are relevant and if they are willing to exchange their data in return for the benefits.

 Developers also go to MarketSquare to get their data plugs validated and published.
 Data plugs are services created by developers who wish to bring more and different types of data into the HAT.
 If a data plug has been created by a developer, they come into Marketsquare and register it for approval.
 Once approved, HAT users can use these data plugs to bring their data into their HATs.
 HAT users can also vote for the quality of the data plug by voting on it.

-Click [here](https://marketsquare.hubofallthings.com/about) to find out more about MarketSquare
+Click [here](https://marketsquare.hubofallthings.com/about) to find out more about MarketSquare.

+We also provide convenience wrappers [Scala API wrappers for the HAT MarketSquare](https://github.com/Hub-of-all-Things/marketsquare-client-scala-play#scala-api-wrappers-for-the-hat-marketsquare) around HAT MarketSquare HTTP APIs and contains the most up-to-date set of typesafe MarketSquare Data Models and Play-JSON based serializers and deserializers for them.

+It relies on Play-WS for an asynchronous HTTP client.

 ## Forum